Basit-Dev/Haileys-Hotel/README.md

 - Navigation links (Home, Booking, Contact), after clicking the link should navigate to the correct page.
 - Form inputs, allows input and button responds.
-- Submit, select rooms buttons, will provide feedback once connected to a script or page.
+- Select rooms buttons, will provide feedback once connected to a script or page.
+- Room form submit button checks for validations and that the field is not empty.

+# Responsiveness

+- Desktop, at full width layout fills screen, spacing looks appropriate
+- Tablet, Layout adjusts, room cards and forms stack when needed in Chrome Dev Mode.
+- Mobile, Navbar, content flex grows, text readable, buttons all uniform in view, images not squashed.

+# Broken Links

+- All links load successfully when clicked, no 404 errors.
+- No errors in dev console.
+- External link opens a new page.

+# Manual Testing Results

+1. Navigation Links - PASS
+2. Booking Form - PASS
+3. Room Selection Buttons - PASS
+4. Contact Form Fields - PASS
+5. Layout Responsiveness- PASS
+6. Broken Links Check - PASS
+7. CSS & Images - PASS